Posted on Leave a comment

 Current List of Member Patterns

 This is the current list of patterns available to download and print.
-Once you become a member, you can print ALL of the patterns listed below for ONE monthly fee.
-You can become a member of the website for as long or as short a time period as you like.
+Once you become a member on Buy Me A Coffee, you can print ALL of the patterns listed below for ONE monthly fee.
+You can become a member for as long or as short a time period as you like.

-The links below connect to the FREE ad-supported versions that are NOT printable.
-You do NOT need to be a member if you stay online to read the pattern.
-Membership supports my work and is like an extra tip you give.
+Membership supports my work and is like a tip you give.
 As a thank you for the tip, you get to print ALL of the patterns listed below through the membership portal.

-All the patterns below are available at every membership level.
+All the patterns below are currently available at Buy Me A Coffee.
 New patterns are added to this list continually.

 Knitting Patterns